anz-f5/web-application-and-api-protection/README.md

   url      = var.api_url
 }
 ```
-This menas you need to create a credential within F5XC portal in the form of an API certificate and extract the cert and key seperately.
+You need to create a credential within F5XC portal in the form of an API certificate and extract the cert and key seperately.
 Take a look at this ( https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials#my-credentials ) for details.

 ```python
 openssl pkcs12 -info -in f5-apac-ent.console.ves.volterra.io.api-creds.p12 -nokeys -out certificate.cert